 Aristotle said: “Knowing oneself is the beginning of all wisdom”.
 The more we are aware of ourselves, the better we can serve others.
 Your understanding of who you are determines your actions as you understand better why you do the things you do.

 A curious person is a person who is willing to understand.
 A person that wants to learn seeks to improve.
 Curiosity is the engine that drives personal continuous improvement.
 When you’re curious, you’re passionate and passion makes you perform at your best.
-Passion is infectious and contagious in a positive way .
-Passion is the natural desire, instinct, drive, ambition and motivated love for a subject or someone.
+Passion is infectious and contagious in a positive way.
+Passion is a natural desire, instinct, drive, ambition and motivated love for a subject or someone.
 Passion brings positive energy that helps sustain us and inspire us to want to keep going along bumpy roads of change.
-Curious people are generally more open minded and tolerant of ambiguity, leading to higher levels of knowledge acquisition.
+Curious people are generally more open-minded and tolerant of ambiguity, leading to higher levels of knowledge acquisition.
 As Albert Einstein said: “I have no special talents.
 I am only passionately curious.”

 Curiosity is probably the most powerful quality of emotional intelligence.